r-and-gama/rama/README.md

 setup_gama()
 ```

 and follow instructions.
-Otherwise, you can use your own version GAMA
+Otherwise, you can input your local path to
-engine
+install the application Gama Platform, in this case the function will
+not be interactive:

 ``` r
 setup_gama("path/to/gama")